Note: this post has now been updated for 18.04 LTS.

 nouveau drivers or only the Intel GPU via nVidia PRIME.

-UPDATE 12⁄26: as of kernel 4.13, booting up with the dock, disconnecting it (e.g. for a meeting) and plugging it back in again causes the entire system to freeze.
+On nVidia drivers, booting up with the dock, disconnecting it (e.g. for a meeting) and plugging it back in again causes the entire system to freeze.
 You can unfreeze it by unplugging the dock again, but even if it does come back to life, save all your work and reboot because sometimes it will crash shortly after.

 Solution: none.
 This was reported on launchpad